 Since Android is continually changing, so are the rules.

-This requires the android app developers to adapt themselves to new ideologies and frameworks, which shoots up the overall price.
+This requires the android app developers to adapt to new ideologies and frameworks, which increases the overall price.

 Besides, the number of platforms is adding to the price.